Particular/docs.particular.net/servicecontrol/troubleshooting.md

 1. Install the same version of ServiceControl on the new server.
 2. Create an instance that has the exact same instance name.
-  - Name must be identical!
-This defines the queue name.
+  - The instance name must be identical as this defines the queue name.
   - Disk locations can be different
 3. Stop the instance.
 4. Open the database location and remove all data.